ianfhunter/TeamCrab/README.md

-cs4098
+Software Engineering Simulator
 ======

-Group Project for CS4098
+Group Project for CS4098 - Team Crab

+In which you are a production manager in charge of various global software teams and you must try to complete your product with maximal cost efficiency.

+Requirements:
-python 2.7
+* python 2.7
-sudo apt-get install python-pygame
+*  python-pygame